zenna/Spec.jl/README.md

 spectest(sort, (Vector{Int},); gen = gen)
 ``` -->

-# Notes

-- The concept of testing all the nested specs within a function call f(x) is orthogonal to pretty much everything else (that follows)
-- For a given method, I may want to test all, some or none of the specs
-- For a given method and given spec, I may want to test it on (i) one input, (ii) samples from a distribution of inputs, (iii) all inputs, finitely enumerable, (iv) all inputs abstractly.

 ## Testing with Spec

 You can use Spec in combination with Julia's built-in Test module for testing.
 Here's an example: